RESPONSE DEPARTMENT

 Response Department Head

-Commander Courtney Sergent assumed the duties as Sector North Carolina Chief of Response in July, 2020.
-She is responsible for all search and rescue, maritime law enforcement, port and waterways security, and maritime environmental response operations in an area spanning 3,375 nautical miles of inland, river, and coastal waterways, 2 military and economic strategic ports, and three interstate lakes.
-She also serves as a Search and Rescue Mission Coordinator and oversees eight Coast Guard boat stations throughout the state of North Carolina.
-Prior to this assignment Commander Sergent served as the Chief of Enforcement at Sector Mobile, Alabama, managing the deployment of Sector assets in the execution of Ports, Waterways, and Coastal Security, Living Marine Resources, and Recreational/Commercial Vessel Safety operations for a three state area of responsibility.
-She also served as the Operations Section Chief for Hurricane MICHAEL, a category five storm which made a devastating direct hit on Mexico Beach, Florida in October 2018.
-She directed 18 field units through pre-storm staging, deployed rescue assets following catastrophic storm impacts, and facilitated the reconstitution of all maritime ports and Sector units.
+Commander John Suckow assumed the duties as Sector North Carolina Chief of Response in July, 2023.
+He is responsible for all search and rescue, maritime law enforcement, port and waterways security, and maritime environmental response operations in an area spanning 3,375 nautical miles of inland, river, and coastal waterways, 2 military and economic strategic ports, and three interstate lakes.
+He also serves as a Search and Rescue Mission Coordinator and oversees eight Coast Guard boat stations throughout the state of North Carolina.
+Prior to this assignment, CDR Suckow was the International Fisheries Team Lead at District Seventeen Dre, in Juneau, Alaska, managing the district’s counter Illegal, Unreported and Unregulated Fishing operations on the high seas of the North Pacific Ocean.